openmpf/openmpf.github.io/docs/docs/Component-API-Overview.md

 > **NOTICE:** This software (or technical data) was produced for the U.S. Government under contract, and is subject to the Rights in Data-General Clause 52.227-14, Alt.
 IV (DEC 2007).
 Copyright 2017 The MITRE Corporation.
 All Rights Reserved.

-# OpenMPF API Overview
+# Goals

-The OpenMPF Application Programming Interface (API) provides a mechanism for integrating components into OpenMPF.
+The OpenMPF Component Application Programming Interface (API) provides a mechanism for integrating components into OpenMPF.
 The goals of the document are to:

-*	Provide an overview of OpenMPF and its API
+*	Provide an overview of OpenMPF and its Component API
-*	Define a *component* in the context of the MPF
+*	Define a *component* in the context of OpenMPF
-*	Explain the use of the API
+*	Explain the use of the Component API

-**Terminology:**
+# Terminology

 In order to talk about OpenMPF, readers should be familiar with the following key OpenMPF-specific terms:

 * **Job** - An OpenMPF work unit.
 A job contains a list of media files and the pipeline that will be used to process that media.